zwhittle/123Tasks/README.md

 Saves each task to a database and displays all tasks on the main screen

+Tapping on a task toggles whether or not it is complete; shown via strikethrough

 ## Example:
 Take passport photo #passport @walgreens !12/30/2020